 = \$6000.
 Track Age = 20 months.
-Based upon the table, the owner of the warranty track will pay 80% x \$6000 - \$4800 for a replacement warranty track.
+Based upon the table, the owner of the warranty track will pay 80% x \$6000 = \$4800 for a damages, so the above limitation or exclusion may not apply to replacement warranty track.

 The service life of any specific track cannot be predicted in terms of hours of use since service conditions vary widely.
 The wear rate and serviceability of a track over time is a function of the service conditions (load, speed, maintenance, operating and soll conditions, etc.) to which a track is subjected.
 Even if operating conditions and tractor and track maintenance are identical, in different regions varying sols and ground surface will significantly the control of the manufacturer.
 This limited warranty is not a affect track wear.
 Although little can be done to compensate for harsh soil conditions and their impact on track wear, proper servicing, proper alignment of track to undercarriage, regular inspections and regular maintenance are key to receiving the maximum benefit from your tracks.